freelunchtheorem/Conditional_Density_Estimation/README.md

 # Conditional Density Estimation (CDE)

-**Update:** Conditional Density Estimation now runs with PyTorch.
+**Update:** Conditional Density Estimation now runs with PyTorch (with the help of cursor + GPT-5.1 Codex Mini).
 The legacy TensorFlow implementation lives in the `tensorflow` branch.
 All core estimators, runners, and examples are tested with the latest PyTorch release.

 ## Description
 Implementations of various methods for conditional density estimation